urshofer/ofxVideoSlicer/README.md

     ffmpeg.addTask(string file, float in_point, int frames_duration);

+Check how many clips are pending in the queue:

+	int pending = ffmpeg.processingQueueSize();

 Please note:

 - file is a string containing the __absolute__ path to the movie file.